flarocca/file_server_challenge/README.md

-# Client
-- Retry

 # General challenge

-The most challenging aspect of this challenge is to, while akcnowledging ChatGPT and IA exists (and I use it), prove that I know what it is reflected in this challenge is code I wrote (either directly or indirectly) and understand completely.
+The most challenging aspect of this challenge is to, while akcnowledging ChatGPT and IA exists (and I use it), prove that I know what it is reflected in this challenge, it is code I wrote (either directly or indirectly) and I understand completely.
 So I really oriented the whole solution around being explicit where I use it and why.
 In any case, I should be able to explain every single line of code in this repository as if IA did not exist.
 I started off from 4 premises:

 1. IA assistance is a fact, so pretending I didn't use it is pointless.
-What I find challenging here is how to prove I leveraged IA as opposed to just delegate the solution to it (like It used to be with StackOverflow a few years ago).
+What I find challenging here is how to prove I leveraged IA as opposed to just delegate the solution to it (like Stackoverflow used to be a few years ago).
 2. Engineers reviewing this code already discounted IA is going to be used.
 The challenge consists in finding a balance that make reviewers feel comfortable with how I leveraged IA.
+I do practice regularly, so luckily for me I have many examples (either in Rust or C#) already in my Github.
+I'll try to reference to existing code as much as possible.
 3. I love coding, so even if I use IA, I still enjoy coding myself, and most importantly, the learnings.
 I still need to keep a reasonable balance between how much I code and how much code does not make any sense to waste time writing.
 4. I am scared of IA because of the cognitive damage it can cause delegating the problem solving to it.
 So I take coding challenges as an opportunity